VAANI: Capturing the language landscape for an inclusive digital India: Introduction

 \section{Introduction}

 India is one of the most linguistically diverse countries in the world.
 This linguistic diversity arises from a range of factors including historical and cultural influences, geographical dispersion, ethnic and social diversity, political-administrative needs and religious variations \cite{kidwai2019people}.
 Nearly 1.4 billion people in India communicate using a range of languages and dialects, often shaped by their regional and cultural context.
-Multilingualism is the norm, with many Indians proficient in more than one language.
-According to the 2011 census \cite{census2011_languages}, after detailed linguistic scrutiny and rationalization, 1,369 mother tongues were identified.
-After linguistic scrutiny, edit and rationalization, and those spoken by over 10,000 individuals were grouped into 121 languages.
-These belong to five language families: Indo-European (23 languages, 78.05\% of the population), Dravidian (17 languages, 19.64\%), Austro-Asiatic (14 languages, 1.11\%), Tibeto-Burmese (66 languages, 1.01\%), and Semito-Hamitic (1 language, <0.01\%).
+According to the 2011 census \cite{census2011_languages}, after detailed linguistic scrutiny and rationalization, 1,369 mother tongues were identified and those spoken by over 10,000 individuals were grouped into 121 languages.
+These belong to five language families: Indo-European (23 languages, 78.05\% of the population), Dravidian (17 languages, 19.64\%), Austro-Asiatic (14 languages, 1.11\%), Tibeto-Burman (66 languages, 1.01\%), and Semito-Hamitic (1 language, <0.01\%).
 Among these, 22 languages are officially recognized under the Eighth Schedule of the Indian Constitution \cite{eighth_schedule}.

 In multilingual contexts, voice-based technologies play a critical role in bridging accessibility gaps, particularly in domains such as education, governance, and health care \cite{kumar2012spoken}\cite{brewer2005case}.
-Speech technologies enable interaction between diverse social groups who speak different languages.
 By reducing dependence on text-based literacy and supporting communication in native languages, speech interfaces promote greater inclusion in digital spaces \cite{wu2025speech}.

-Recent advancements in Artificial Intelligence (AI), particularly in generative AI, have revolutionized how we process and generate language.
-Techniques like attention mechanisms\cite{vaswani2017attention} and diffusion models \cite{ho2020denoisingdiffusionprobabilisticmodels}, coupled with self-supervised pretraining followed by fine-tuning, have driven significant progress \cite{lee2023scalediversitycoefficientdata}.
-However, these models rely heavily on high-quality and representative training data.
+Recent advances in AI, and particularly generative AI, have transformed how language is processed and generated~\cite{hagos2024recent,uddin2025critical}, with the field increasingly shifting toward multimodal models that jointly handle text, speech, and vision~\cite{caffagni2024revolution}.
+For these models to be inclusive, their training data must be representative of the linguistic and demographic diversity of the populations they aim to serve, capturing variations across languages, dialects, accents, and sociolinguistic groups that are systematically underrepresented in existing corpora ( Table \ref{tab:1}).
+Toward building such inclusive datasets, we open-source VAANI, a geo-centric, image-prompted multimodal corpus collected across 165 districts, spanning 105 languages, and comprising 31,255 hours of spontaneous speech, 2,043 hours of manual transcriptions, and 289,838 paired images from 158,441 speakers.